AeyeOps/agentic-project-template/README.md

 2. Choose "Create a new repository"
 3. Name your project and select visibility

+> **Note:** GitHub may briefly show a 404 after redirect.
+Refresh if needed—the repo is being provisioned.

 **Via CLI:**
 ```bash
 gh repo create my-project --template AeyeOps/agentic-project-template --public